-Achievements 20/21
+Achievements 2020 - 2023

-Via NWUPC we are affiliates of Electronics Watch who assist public sector organisations to monitor rights of workers in the electronics industry

-Continued to make MSA training a mandatory training module for all new starters

-Achievements for 21/22

-Continue to identify modern slavery risks within our supply chains and act to remove these, with the support of our suppliers.

-Further develop the commitment of contractors to risk assessing their supply chains during the course of their contracts through the use of the Net Positives tool.
+- Via NWUPC we are affiliates of Electronics Watch who assist public sector organisations to monitor rights of workers in the electronics industry. - We continued to make MSA training a mandatory training module for all new starters. - We continued to identify modern slavery risks within our supply chains and act to remove these, with the support of our suppliers. - We further developed the commitment of contractors to risk assessing their supply chains during the course of their contracts through the use of the Net Positives tool.

-Plans for 22/23
+Plans for 2023/24

-Raise the profile of Modern Slavery at UoS through training and awareness events.

-Review our Modern Slavery Statement and continue to develop our policies and processes in line with good practice and procedures, especially those relating to student welfare and support.

-Review the risks of modern slavery within our International Partnerships.

-Survey our supplier base to identify those who pay the Living Wage accredited rate and include the requirement for all suppliers to pay this rate in future contracts as part of the procurement process if possible.

-Assess the benefits for using the Modern Slavery Assessment Tool (MSAT) introduced by Crown Commercial Services (CCS) for the Public Sector.
+- Raise the profile of Modern Slavery at the University of Salford through training and awareness events. - Review our Modern Slavery Statement and continue to develop our policies and processes in line with good practice and procedures, especially those relating to student welfare and support. - Review the risks of modern slavery within our International Partnerships. - Survey our supplier base to identify those who pay the Living Wage accredited rate and include the requirement for all suppliers to pay this rate in future contracts as part of the procurement process if possible. - Assess the benefits for using the Modern Slavery Assessment Tool (MSAT) introduced by Crown Commercial Services (CCS) for the Public Sector.

-Further information on Modern Slavery can be found at: https://www.legislation.gov.uk/ukpga/2015/30/contents/enacted

-Approved by Governance, Nominations and Ethics Committee The University of Salford
+Further information on Modern Slavery can be found at the UK legislation website.
+Approved by Governance, Nominations and Ethics Committee, The University of Salford.